FDNS(1) fdns man page FDNS(1)

 --nofilter

 No DNS request filtering.
-This disables the adblocker, the
+This disables all domain filters (ad‐

-tracker filter, the coinblocker filter, and the user hosts file
+blocker, trackersetc.) and the user hosts file installed in

 --proxies